Skip to Content

 Everest's Three Pass Trek

-Guide/ no guide: Not required.
-Most of the trail is easy to navigate, but doing the passes with fellow trekkers is a good idea.
+• Guide or no guide: A guide is not required.
+Most of the trail is easy to navigate, but crossing the passes with fellow trekkers is a good idea.

 Planning a trip?
 Go Backpacking recommends: